ALPHAvibe/PyValidator/README.md

 ##Object call stack
 Objects that have been called in a nested object can be accessed when setting conditional funcs and rule funcs.
-To access the object call stack you must add 'osc' as an argument for your funcs.
+To access the object call stack you must add 'ocs' as an argument for your funcs.

     child = child()